Septimania: Gothia in Carolingian times

 The region of Roussillon was taken by the Franks in 760.
 Pepin then diverted northwest to Aquitaine, triggering the war against Waifer of Aquitaine.
-Albi, Rouergue, Gévaudan, and the city of Toulouse were conquered.
-In 777, the wali of Barcelona, Sulayman al-Arabi, and the wali of Huesca Abu Taur, offered their submission to Charlemagne and also the submission of Husayn, wāli of Zaragoza.
+The cities of Albi, Rouergue, Gévaudan, and Toulouse were conquered as well.
+In 777, the wāli of Barcelona, Sulayman al-Arabi, and the wāli of Huesca, Abu Taur, offered their submission to Charlemagne and also the submission of Husayn, wāli of Zaragoza.
 When Charlemagne invaded the Upper March in 778, Husayn refused allegiance and he had to retire.
 In the Pyrénées, the Basques defeated his forces in Roncesvalles (August 15, 778).
+By the end of the 9th century, Septimania became a march of the Carolingian Empire and was renamed Gothia or Marca Gothica ("Gothic March").

 The Frankish king found Septimania and the borderlands so devastated and depopulated by warfare, with the inhabitants hiding among the mountains, that he made grants of land that were some of the earliest identifiable fiefs to Visigothic and other refugees.
 Charlemagne founded several monasteries in Septimania, around which the people gathered for protection.
 Beyond Septimania to the southern border, Charlemagne established the Hispanic Marches in the borderlands of his empire.
 The territory passed to Louis the Stammerer, King of Aquitaine, but it was governed by Frankish margraves and then dukes from 817 onwards.

 Marches of the eastern Pyrénées under the Carolingian Empire: Marca Gothica and Marca Hispanica.

 The Frankish noble Bernat of Septimania was the ruler of these lands from 826 to 832.
 His career (he was beheaded in 844) characterized the turbulent 9th century in Septimania.
 His appointment as Count of Barcelona in 826 occasioned a general uprising of the Catalan lords (Bellonids) at this intrusion of Frankish power over the lands of Gothia.
-For suppressing Berenguer of Toulouse and the Catalans, Louis the Pious rewarded Bernat with a series of counties, which roughly delimit 9th century Septimania: Narbonne, Béziers, Agde, Magalona, Nîmes and Uzés.
+For suppressing Berenguer of Toulouse and the Catalans, Louis the Pious rewarded Bernat with a series of counties, which roughly delimit 9th century Septimania: Agde, Béziers, Villeneuve-lès-Maguelone, Narbonne, Nîmes, and Uzès.
 Rising against Charles the Bald in 843, Bernat was apprehended at Toulouse and beheaded.
 Bernat's son, known as Bernat of Gothia, also served as Count of Barcelona and Girona, and as Margrave of Gothia and Septimania from 865 to 878.